danylo-k/library-db/README.md

 # something-cool
-everything I may have coded will be in this repository
+everything I coded will be in this repository